rexcontrols/REXexamples/0202_Function_Blocks_ADVANCED/0202-12_RDC_Data_Exchange/README.md

 tick x ntick0 = 0.01 x 10 = 0.1

 ## Prerequisites ##
-- RexCore and AdvBlk modules must be installed and running on the target device.
+- *REXYGEN Runtime Core* and AdvBlk modules must be installed and running on the target device.
 - A valid licence for advanced function blocks is required.

 ## Running the example ##
 - The **exec.mdl* files are the project main files.
-- Open them with *RexDraw*, compile and download them to the target devices.
+- Open them with *REXYGEN Studio*, compile and download them to the target devices.
 - Open trend diagnostic window for the block TRND in task for station 1.
 - Observe the transmitted data.
 - Change parameters of SG_SINE block in Station 1 or CNR block in Station2 and observe